muzzley/mobile-icon-resizer/README.md

 **`size`**

+This is the way to define absolute sizes.

-Here's an example to generate the App icon that should be submitted to the Play Store:
+Here's an example to generate the 512x512 app icon that should be submitted to the Play Store:

     {
       "size": "512x512",